 All electrochemical gas sensors lose sensitivity over time due to small changes on the surface of the working electrode, reducing its oxidation capability.
-To reduce this, the NE7-NO2 uses a newly developed electrode catalyst that will not deteriorate by more than 10% / year.
-Typically, these changes are limited to less than 10% but we recommend that this deterioration should be considered when designing application circuits.
+To reduce this, the NE4-NO2 uses a newly developed electrode catalyst that will not deteriorate by more than 10% / year.
+Typically, these changes are limited to less than 10% but we recommend that this deterioration should be taken into account when designing application circuits.